All Products

 FAQ

-1. Why is no COLUMNAR_LATENCY data row found?
+Why is no COLUMNAR_LATENCY row returned?

-In idle conditions, if no DML updates exist, CDC nodes consecutively generate 3 TSO events every 30 seconds to ensure the advancement of the binary log file checkpoint.
-As a result, column store nodes listen for binary log events and commit the first TSO event at regular intervals during data synchronization.
-This causes slight differences in the binary log file checkpoint between the rows.
+In idle conditions with no DML updates, CDC nodes generate 3 TSO heartbeat events every 30 seconds to advance the binary log checkpoint.
+Column store nodes listen for binary log events and commit the first TSO event at regular intervals.
+This periodic batching causes a small checkpoint difference between the two rows.